StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ## Overview

 When a component or relation reports a DEVIATING \(orange\) or CRITICAL \(red\) state, StackState will identify this as a problem in your IT environment.
-As StackState is aware of the connections and dependencies between components in the topology, related unhealthy state changes can be grouped together into a single problem with a single root cause.
+As StackState is aware of the connections and dependencies between components in the topology, related unhealthy state changes can be grouped together into a single problem with a single probable root cause.
 This is helpful because it will:

 * **Speed up problem investigation** - all unhealthy elements affected by a single root cause can be found in a dedicated sub-view.
 * **Reduce noise** - the evolution of the problem can be be tracked as a single entity, rather than a collection of individual, unhealthy elements.

 ![Problems in View Details pane](../../.gitbook/assets/v45_problem_summary.png)

-## Components in a problem
+## Topology elements in a problem

-A problem in StackState is a collection of unhealthy components that can all be attributed to a single root cause.
+A problem in StackState is a collection of unhealthy elements (components and relations) that can all be attributed to a single probable root cause.
 Each problem contains one root cause component and any number of contributing causes.

 ### Root cause

-Each problem contains a single root cause component.
-This is the unhealthy component at the bottom of the dependency chain.
-A change in the health state of components might result in a change to the root cause of a problem.
+The root cause is the unhealthy element at the bottom of the dependency chain.
+Each problem contains a single root cause, this element that has been identified as the probable root cause for the problem.
+A change in the health state of elements might result in a change to the root cause of a problem.
 For example:

 - A previously healthy upstream dependency switches to an unhealthy state.
-The existing root cause is no longer the unhealthy component at the bottom of the dependency chain.
-All affected problems will be updated to reflect the new root cause component.
+The existing root cause is no longer the unhealthy element at the bottom of the dependency chain.
+All affected problems will be updated to reflect the new root cause element.
 This update may result in existing problems being subsumed.
 - The existing root cause switches its state to healthy.
-As the root cause must be an unhealthy component, the next contributing cause in the dependency chain will become the new root cause.
-If there is more than one possible new root cause component, new problems will be created - one for each root cause.
+As the root cause must have an unhealthy state, the next contributing cause in the dependency chain will become the new root cause.
+If there is more than one possible new root cause element, new problems will be created - one for each root cause.

 When the root cause component changes, a `Problem updated` event is generated.
 Note that the update might also result in a new problem being [created](#problem-created) or an existing problem being [subsumed](#problem-subsumed).

 ### Contributing causes

 A problem can contain any number of contributing causes.
-These are all of the unhealthy components that depend on the problem's root cause component.
+These are all of the unhealthy elements that depend on the problem's root cause component.
 A change in the health state of components might result in contributing causes being added to or removed from an existing problem.
 It is possible for a single unhealthy component to be a contributing cause in two separate problems - if there are two potential root cause components for a component's unhealthy state, StackState will see this as two separate problems.

 When a contributing cause component is added or removed, a `Problem updated` event is generated.